-🕂 Additional information
+Additional information

-- The QAS mandates the use of VanishPoint[®] syringes for all non-vaccine IM injections. - All parenteral medications must be prepared in an aseptic manner.
-All rubber stopper vials must be disinfected with an appropriate antimicrobial swab and allowed to dry prior to piecing. - The Vastis Lateralis is the QAS preferred IM injection site, due to accessibility and lack of major blood vessels and nerves. - For calculated IM volumes that exceed 2 mL, the volume must be split and administered at more than one IM site, to a maximum of 2 mL per site. - It is no longer recommended to aspirate prior to injecting into the vastus lateralis or deltoid.^[1] However, if you have done this and a flash of blood appears in the needle hub, withdraw the needle and prepare a new syringe with a new required dose.
+- The QAS mandates the use of VanishPoint® syringes for all non-vaccine IM injections. - All parenteral medications must be prepared using an aseptic technique.
+The rubber stopper on drug vials must be disinfected with an appropriate antimicrobial swab and allowed to dry prior to piecing. - The Vastis Lateralis is the QAS preferred IM injection site, due to accessibility and lack of major blood vessels and nerves. - For calculated IM volumes that exceed 2 mL, the volume must be split and administered at more than one IM site, to a maximum of 2 mL per site. - It is no longer recommended to aspirate prior to injecting into the vastus lateralis or deltoid.
+[1] However, if you have done this and a flash of blood appears in the needle hub, withdraw the needle and prepare a new syringe with a new required dose.

-The QAS supplies two sizes of VanishPoint[®] syringes for IM injections:
+The QAS supplies four sizes of VanishPoint® syringes for IM injections: